daveherrald/SA-rsearch/README.md

 XDG_SECRET_HOME = /opt/splunk/etc/apps/SA-rsearch/bin
 ```

+### Create Privileged Splunk user
 Log into Splunk and create the Splunk user.
-Make sure the username and password match what is specified in the config file above.
-The user should be granted only the privileged_reader role.
+Make sure the username matches the values set in the `USER` key in `rsearch.config`.
+Make sure the password matches what was set in the keyring for that user.
+The user should be granted only the `privileged_reader` role.

 NOTE: the privileged_reader role is defined by this app when it is installed.